VictorVanWeyenberg/zeta/README.md

 # - This will execute immediately.
 ```

 `SeekPattern::None` does not require database access.
 This will always run smoothly and only uses the `.dat` files.

+## How It Works

+If you want to stream all zeros, you can simply process all .dat files linearly (method described below).

+You can read the md5.txt file to get a reference to all files in the repository and parse all files asynchronously from
+there on out.

+If you want to stream all or a couple of zeros starting from a specific point in the dataset, then you'll only need to
+query one row from the database to find the location of the first block.

+Parse the first block in the first file provided by the database, then parse all consecutive block from there on out.

 ## Correctness of the Data